pzcddm/pzcddm.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Computer Science at Rutgers University, advised by [Prof. Dong Deng](https://people.cs.rutgers.edu/~dd903/).
 My research centers on near-duplicate text alignment and deduplication for large-scale LLM pretraining datasets, vector databases and approximate nearest neighbor (ANN) search, and sparse attention for efficient LLM inference.
-Previously, I was a research intern at Alibaba Cloud, supervised by Wenchao Zhou.
+Previously, I was a research intern at Alibaba Cloud.
 I am open to discussions and collaborations, and I am **currently on the job market for 2026**.
 Feel free to reach out at **zhencan.peng@rutgers.edu**.

 # Publications